mwdossantos/kb-86/docs/week-10-finish-development-and-presentation.md

 ![img](https://raw.githubusercontent.com/mwdossantos/kb-86/master/docs/images/appname.png)

-### Presentation
+### Presentation of the Deliverable

-Couple images of holding it in hand and a video using it uploaded to github
+TO finish this section of the minor I decided to take out my camera and take a few high quality pictures of the application running on my phone:

 ![img](https://raw.githubusercontent.com/mwdossantos/kb-86/master/docs/images/swpromo1.jpeg)